Skip to main content

 • chemistry

-You could continue your professional development by studying for a postgraduate qualification, like a master's in brewing and distilling or biochemical engineering.
+You could continue your studies by doing a postgraduate qualification, like a master's in brewing and distilling, brewing science or biochemical engineering.

 Entry requirements